 If you’re looking for a solution to fix the Windows Update 0x80240034 error, you’ve come to the right place.
-Here are 4 methods you can try to fix it.
+Here are 4 solutions to try.

 Fixes to try: